I dream of a world where people stop calling a link balancer a load balancer - because we don't sell link balancers!

 Load balancing is a way to distribute traffic coming from the internet to a server.
-It works by having a Virtual IP (VIP) in front of real servers with IP's (RIPs).
-The load balancer would be the VIP and behind the VIP would be a series of real servers.
+It works by having a Virtual IP (VIP) in front of real servers with IPs (RIPs).
+The load balancer is the VIP and behind the VIP is a series of real servers.
 The VIP then chooses which RIP to send the traffic to depending on different variables, such as server load and if the real server is up.

-Check out this network diagram for a typical load balanced deployment:
+This network diagram shows a typical load balanced deployment:

 Link balancing, on the other hand, is a completely different beast!

-The link balancer uses traffic management algorithms in order to make sure that each link is being used to the best of its ability.
-Potentially, it can work out the fastest route for the information, by taking into account which ISP link has the most bandwidth available before it chooses the best path.
+A link balancer uses traffic management algorithms to make sure that each link is being used to the best of its ability.
+It can potentially work out the fastest route for the information by taking into account which ISP link has the most bandwidth available.

-A typical use case would be to combine multiple Internet links to increase the agregate available bandwidth, performance and redundancy.
-The link balancer would balance the traffic by using algorithms on which router an ISP has the most available bandwidth.
+A typical use would be to combine multiple Internet links to increase the aggregate available bandwidth, performance and redundancy.
+The link balancer directs traffic by using algorithms to determine which router and ISP has the most available bandwidth.

-Below is a diagram of a link balancer.
-The diagram shows how the users in the LAN's request go through the link balancer, which chooses the best router and ISP in order to connect the user to the internet.
+Below is a diagram showing how users go through a link balancer, which chooses the best router and ISP in order to connect them to the internet.

-Basically, link balancers and load balancers do similar jobs.
-They calculate the best place to send the user to, which helps increase efficiency and speed without crashing the server or router.
+Link balancers and load balancers do similar jobs.
+They calculate the best place to send the user, which helps increase efficiency and speed without crashing the server or router.

 Load balancing controls traffic from the internet and distributes that traffic to the best available server.